nginxinc/nginx-ingress-workshops/Rancher/labs/lab6/readme.md

       The Requests counter should increase, as this Bar traffic is also going through your Ingress Controller.

     You can see how easy it is to add a new `Deployment` and `Service`, and then configure NGINX Ingress Controller with CRDs to create a new HTTP Hostname, URI paths and route traffic to these new Services and have External access to these applications immediately.
-The NGINX `VirtualServer` CRD's allow you to easily add new hosts and services.
+The NGINX `VirtualServer` CRD's allow you to easily add new hostnames and services.

     This ability of self-service Host and Path based HTTP routing makes it easy to add and deploy new services, and NGINX Ingress routes the traffic correctly (and BTW - you didn't have to submit even one Ticket to IT and WAIT !!).